Mount Waddington: Climate

 The Waddington Range massif is known for fierce as well as unpredictable weather, located as it is at the brunt of the warm, wet winds that soak the British Columbia Coast, of which it is the highest point.
 Precipitation levels in the area of the peak are among the highest in the Coast Mountains.
 The peak has an ice cap climate (EF).

 In 2010 and again in 2023, scientists successfully drilled ice cores at Combatant Col, the saddle between Mt.
 Waddington and Combatant Mountain, to obtain a climate and environmental record from the ice covering the last few hundred years.
-The 2023 core reached 219 meters in depth, at or near the base of the ice.
+The 2023 core reached 219 m in depth, at or near the base of the ice.